FloatingBanana/Insane-Nights-at-Snowball-s/README.md

 # License

-This project is published under MIT license.
+This project is published under Zlib license.